 Measure Target for 2020/21 Actual July 2020 - June 2021 System adequacy (a) The number of Fewer requests (per 1000 properties) than previous year.
-Achieved flooding events 1 0/1000 that occurred in the District 2019/20 results: 0/1000 (a) 0 (b) For each flooding (b) 0 event, the number of habitable floors affected (expressed per 1,000 properties connected to the Council's stormwater system) There were no flooding events in the District.
-Discharge compliance Not yet applicable Achieved Compliance with the Council's resource consents for discharge from its stormwater system measured by the number of Rangitīkei District Council do not currently have stormwater consents. (a) abatement notices (b) infringement notices (c) enforcement orders, and (d) convictions received by the Council in relation to those resource consents.
+Achieved flooding events 1 that occurred in the 0/1000 District 2019/20 results: 0/1000 (a) 0 (b) For each flooding event, the number (b) 0 of habitable floors affected (expressed per 1,000 properties connected to the Council's stormwater system) There were no flooding events in the District.
+Discharge compliance Not yet applicable Not commenced Compliance with the Council's resource consents for discharge from its stormwater system measured by the number of Rangitikei District Council do not currently have stormwater consents. (a) abatement notices (b) infringement notices (c) enforcement orders, and (d) convictions received by the Council in relation to those resource consents.